kingwingfly/telegram_sync_bot/README.md

 ## No file size limit (local server)

-You need to apply for a telegram api id and hash from [Telegram](https://core.telegram.org/api/obtaining_api_id) first.
+You need to apply for telegram api id and hash from [Telegram](https://core.telegram.org/api/obtaining_api_id) first.
 (If you always get `Error` during applying, try `cloudflare warp` as VPN)

-We provide two ways here:
-- native
-- pod
-- podman kube play

-All ways need to run local server in container.
+All methods need to run local server in container first.

-(You can also run local server natively, just omit `-c` and `-i` args when start `fav_sync_bot`.)
+(You can also run local server natively, just omit `-c` and `-i` args when start `fav_sync_bot`.
+I'll just skip this method here)

-Any way, get local server image first:
+Get local server image first:

 Prepare (Windows or MacOS only):
 ```sh